04 · The Buyer's Checklist

 • No refusal log at all

-• A refusal log only the vendor can read
+• A log only the vendor can read and curate before you see it

-• Refusals that are reviewed but not published
+• Refusals that are reviewed but never queryable

-Why it matters: A vendor’s pattern of what they refuse to do is a more durable signal of integrity than any methodology statement.
-Over time, refusal patterns reveal whether the doctrine is real or marketing.
+Why it matters: A vendor's pattern of what they refuse to do is a more durable signal of integrity than any methodology statement.
+The log does not have to be globally public if the customer can audit it.
+What matters is that the pattern is queryable by parties outside the vendor, and the vendor cannot quietly curate which refusals are visible to which customers.

 5. Rubric-version transparency